-The Debtor shall also contribute any proceeds held by the Debtor or the Reorganized Debtor on account of any Insurance Settlement Agreements finalized and effectuated prior to the Effective Date, if any, and the Assigned Insurance Interests, all as set forth in Article VIII and Sections 9.3.5 and 9.3.6 of the Plan.
-RCWC will make a similar contribution of Assigned Insurance Interests alongside its Cash Contribution.
-Contributions of any kind by the Contributing Entities are referred to as the "Contributions," the cash component of which is the "Contributing Entities" Cash Contributions."
+24 The Debtor shall also contribute any proceeds held by the Debtor or the Reorganized Debtor on account of any Insurance Settlement Agreements finalized and effectuated prior to the Effective Date, if any, and the Assigned Insurance Interests, all as set forth in Article VIII and Sections 9.3.4 and 9.3.5 of the Pfah.

-ii.
-Why the Contributions from the Debtor and Other Contributing Entities Support a 6 Finding That The Plan Is Fair And Equitable
+26ii.
+Why the Contributions from the Debtor and Other Contributing Entities Support a 27 Finding That The Plan Is Fair And Equitable